MapsPeople/docs/src/cms/index.md

 If you use Excel you can find a video on how to open a CSV file here: [https://www.youtube.com/watch?v=z5Pxil4jVO4](https://www.youtube.com/watch?v=z5Pxil4jVO4)

 * **Icons:** Icons are used for various Locations on the map, e.g. POIs, Rooms.
 Having a unified representation for specific types of Locations makes the system easier for users to engage with.
-* **Location**: A term used for all Rooms and points of interest (POI).
+* **Location**: A term used for all Rooms and Points of Interest (POI).
-* **POI**: "Point of interest” - is usually an object that isn't tied to a room.
+* **POI**: "Point of interest” - is usually an object that isn't tied to a Room.
 E.g. Vending Machine, Locker, A Statue, ATM etc.
-* **Type**: All Locations are of a type.
+* **Type**: All Locations are of a Type.
 Types serve as templates for Locations to provide a basic setup.
 Many of the properties can later be overridden for specific Locations.
 * **Venue**: Typically a collection of Buildings that are close geographically.
 * **Search alias**: An alternative name for a Location allowing users to search for the Location by that name.